itayavra/alexa-headless-start/README.md

 git clone https://github.com/itayavra/alexa-headless-start.git
 ```

-2. Make sure the path to your alexa-avs-sample-app folder is correct in the files:
+2. Make sure the path to your alexa-avs-sample-app folder is correct inside **alexa-headless-start.js**
-   - alexa-headless-start.js
-   - scripts/companionService.sh
-   - scripts/javaClient.sh
-   - scripts/wakeWordAgent.sh

 3. Run with:
 ```